day8/re-com/README.md

 Start your review with [the demo]().
 Wait!
 You are using Chrome right?

 The demo serves as:
-  - a way to showcase visually the components (widgets)
+  - a way to visually showcase the components (widgets)
-  - a demonstration of how to code using the components
+  - a demonstration of how to code using those components
-  - a means to document the components (parameters are given)
+  - a means to document the components (parameters etc)
-  - a test harness
+  - a test harness of sorts

 ## Using It